astorDev/nist/queries/include/article/index.md

 So far so good.
 But using `include` for the `total` count doesn't fully demonstrate the power of the parameter.
 The true power is demonstrated best by aggregated queries.

 For example, let's say we want to see just the total sum and number of transactions by category, not the transactions themselves.
-Here's how our request will look
+Here's how our request will look:

 ```http
 GET /transactions?limit=0&include=categories.total,categories.totalSum